osg-htc/operations/SLA/myosg.md

    * Use the MyOSG to gather information about OSG resources for purposes of VO approved work only.
    * Alert the GOC if they are going to use the MyOSG in a non-standard way, this includes testing or anticipated mass increases in usage.
-   * Contact the GOC by means outlined in the [[https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#Customer_Problem_Reporting][Customer Problem Reporting]] section of this document \
-if they encounter any service issues.
+   * Contact the GOC by means outlined in the [[https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#Customer_Problem_Reporting][Customer Problem Reporting]] section of this document if they encounter any service issues.
    * Be willing and available to provide critical information within one hour of reporting a critical or high priority incident or one business day for any other criticality.
-   * Provide testing for MyOSG-ITB within the time frame defined in the [[https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#Requests_for_Service_Enhancement][Requests for Service E\
+   * Provide testing for MyOSG-ITB within the time frame defined in the [[https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#Requests_for_Service_Enhancement][Requests for Service Enhancements]] section.
-nhancements]] section.
    * Alert the GOC and MyOSG developers when problems are encountered during testing.
-   * The customer or GOC will be allowed to request an additional ten (10) business days of testing if problems are encountered or testing is not completed at then end of the initial ten (10) business da\
+   * The customer or GOC will be allowed to request an additional ten (10) business days of testing if problems are encountered or testing is not completed at then end of the initial ten (10) business day testing period.
-y testing period.
 The customer must alert the GOC two (2) business days before the scheduled release if they would like this additional testing time.

 ### OSG Operations Responsibilities
 General responsibilities:
    * Create and add appropriate documentation to the OSG TWiki for appropriate use of MyOSG.
    * Meet response times associated with the priority assigned to Customer issues.
    * Maintain appropriately trained staff.
    * Notify the community of any changes to the machine readable MyOSG pages without (20) business days notification.
-Notification will be sent to the OSG-Operations mailing list and to each OSG Support \
-Center, along with discussion in the [[https://twiki.grid.iu.edu/bin/view/Operations/ProductionMeetingMinutes][OSG Operations Meeting]].
+Notification will be sent to the OSG-Operations mailing list and to each OSG Support Center, along with discussion in the [[https://twiki.grid.iu.edu/bin/view/Operations/ProductionMeetingMinutes][OSG Operations Meeting]].
    * Operations will provide backward compatible views to the best of our ability, due to changes requested in OIM or MyOSG by OSG stakeholders this can not be guaranteed.
    * OSG Operations will provide the legacy VORS view through the life of the OSG Project.
 This view can be seen at http://myosg.grid.iu.edu/wizardsummary/legacyvorscsv.
    * Insure the compatibility of downtime XML data for six (6) months.